bmm00000/practice/git-github/2/NOTES.md

 the 'tip of the branch' is the last commit
-'head' points to the tip of the reference branch 'head' is a reference to a branch pointer, and a branch pointer is where a branch currently is (bookmark in a book). we can have many branches, and each one has a branch reference, that refers to where the branch is.
+'head' points to the tip of the reference branch 'head' is a reference to a branch pointer, and a branch pointer is where a branch currently is (last commit). we can have many branches, and each one has a branch reference, that refers to where the branch is (last commit).

-look at the slide: the branch pointer (or branch reference) updates to new commits as you create new commits (and 'head' points to that branch pointer), but when you create a new branch, the new branch pointer still refers to the same commit (the last commit you did under master), these are two branch references pointing at the same commit, but 'head' now points to 'DarkMode' which indicates that now you are on that branch. in a nutshell, 'head' indicates what you are currently checking out in your repo. each branch has a branch reference, pointing where we left off (the last commit of that branch): a branch is a reference to some commit, when you create a new commit, it updates to the new commit.
+look at the slide: the branch pointer (or branch reference) updates to new commits as you create new commits (and 'head' points to that branch pointer), but when you create a new branch, the new branch pointer still refers to the same commit (the last commit you did under master), these are two branch references pointing at the same commit, but 'head' now points to 'DarkMode' which indicates that now you are on that branch. in a nutshell, 'head' indicates where you are currently checking out in your repo. each branch has a branch reference, pointing where we left off (the last commit of that branch): a branch is a reference to some commit, when you create a new commit, it updates to the new commit.
 BUT in which branch are we?where are we?? 'head' will tell you in which branch we are (like a bookmark in a book), ie. which branch we are checking out.
 You can see the 'head' when you type 'git log'